Henry Smith Charity: County Grants

 - St Lukes Advice Service, £10,000, towards one year’s running costs of a money and welfare benefits advice service in Brighton

 How to apply

 Complete a County Grants application form, available to download from their website.

 They also provide lots of useful information to help you with your application.
 Read this through carefully to maximise your chances of submitting a successful application.

 Deadlines for application

 There are no application deadlines.
 Decisions are made a quarterly trustee meetings, in March, June, September and December.
-Decisions take between three and six months.
+Decisions take between 3-6 months.